 Comer Children’s Hospital at the University of Chicago Medicine is a major referral center as well as a Level I Trauma Center for pediatrics.
 The fellows are exposed to both reconstructive and post-trauma surgical management.

-Several members of the upper extremity service at the University of Chicago are active in shoulder and elbow reconstruction, including reverse total shoulder arthroplasty, arthroscopy, rotator cuff repair, total elbow replacement, and biceps repair.
+Several members of the upper extremity service at Endeavor and Illinois Bone and Joint are active in shoulder reconstruction, including reverse total shoulder arthroplasty, arthroscopy, rotator cuff repair, and total elbow replacement.

 International experience has been an integral part of the fellowship for many years.
 We continue to prioritize the fellows going on a service mission each year.